reTHINK-project/specs/group-communication/readme.md

 The sequence diagram evolves through the following macro steps:

 1. The Hyperty conference server (signaling server) connects to messaging node associated with Runtime Node and registers its instance in its CSP domain registry.
-2. The CSP odmian registry registers the hyperty and provides back hyperty url to the Hyperty conference server through the messaging node.
+2. The CSP domain registry registers the hyperty and provides back hyperty url to the Hyperty conference server through the messaging node.
 3. At this point the Hyperty conference server (signaling server) creates a signaling channel, up listening for any incoming message from Peers.
 4. Hyperty conference of Peer A (initiator) queries the messaging node to register its instance.
 5. The Messaging node registers the hyperty and replies back giving it an hyperty url.